Explore health content from A to Z.

 Get a heart-healthy cookbook and try some low-fat recipes.

-Instead of salt, season your food with herbs and flavorings such as lemon, garlic, and onion.
+Instead of adding salt when cooking, season your food with herbs and flavorings, such as lemon, garlic, and onion.

 Eat fresh fruits and vegetables.

-Add oats, whole-grain rice, and bran to your diet.
+Add whole grains, such as oats, whole-grain rice, and bran to your diet.

-Beans and potatoes are excellent sources of fiber.
+Beans and other lentils are excellent sources of fiber.

 When you eat more fiber, be sure to drink more water to prevent constipation.